-In Spain, all oil operators authorized to distribute oil products and LPG, and, since 2004, all natural-gas operators, are legally obliged to be members of CORES (there are 136 members in total, as of June 2009).
-Retail distributors and consumers of imported oil and gas products are obliged to pay monthly fees to CORES but do not have member status.
-Of total fee income for 2010, 85% will likely be concentrated in only six members, all of which are active the oil sector (see chart 1).
+In Spain, all oil operators authorized to distribute oil products and LPG, and, since 2004, all natural-gas operators, are legally obliged to be members of CORES (there are 202 members in total, as of December 2010).
+Retail distributors and consumers of imported oil and gas products must pay monthly fees to CORES but do not have member status.
+Of total fee income for 2010, 80% was concentrated in only six members, all of which are active the oil sector (see chart 1).